ChristofSchwarz/qs_on_Kubernetes/keycloak/readme.md

 # Using Keycloak as Identity Provider for QSEoK

 Warning: No config change you set in the Keycloak instance will persist (restarting the pod flushes all setup!)
+Use this for a quick test only.
+Below steps are just the absolute minimum to get it run.

-You can start the keycloak image as a deployment and add a service around it for your Minikube with below commands.
-In order to work in Minikube I set the service type to "NodePort".
-If deployed on a production cluster, you may need type "LoadBalancer".
-In this case, edit the keycloak-svc.yaml first.
+The steps below will start keycloak as a K8s deployment and add expose it as a NodePort service for your Minikube.
+If deployed on a production cluster, you may need the service type "LoadBalancer".
+In this case, edit the keycloak-depl+svc.yaml file first.

 If you downloaded the yaml file from this git, go:
 ```
 kubectl create -f keycloak-depl+svc.yaml
 ```
-Or you can directly start them from my git
+Or you can directly create the objects from a url to my git
 ```
 kubectl create -f https://raw.githubusercontent.com/ChristofSchwarz/qs_on_Kubernetes/master/keycloak/keycloak-depl+svc.yaml
 ```